joseandresgavilanes/pokedex-fullstack/pokedex-frontend/README.md

 </br>

 <h2 id="about-the-project" > ⏰📈 About The Project </h2>
+- You will be able to:
   - ✔ Show all Pokémons.
   - ✔ Show Pokémons by ID.
   - ✔ Show Pokémons by Category.
   - ✔ Show Pokémon's details.
   - ✔ Challenge developed in order to apply front-end knowledges using [PokéAPI](https://pokeapi.co/) - **The RESTful Pokémon API**.

 ## Next steps: